- Billy Kilmer

 - Morten Andersen

 In 1982, when the Saints used their fourth round pick to take a Danish-born All-American from Michigan State, comparisons began almost immediately between Morten Andersen and the Texas kicker Russell Erxleben, who had been drafted in the first round 3 years earlier.
 When Andersen injured himself on his first ever kickoff, critics claimed another bust-kicker for the

-In college he set a Big-10 record with 45 fieldgoals in a career and MSU records of 126 PATs and 261 points.
+Saints.
+In college he set a Big-10 record with 45 field goals in a career and MSU records of 126 PATs and 261 points.
 He also hit a 63-yarder against Ohio State.

-By his second season, all comparisons to Russell Erxleben were null and void.
+By Morten Andersen’s second season though, all comparisons to Russell Erxleben were null and void.

 After a 13 year career and 6 Pro Bowls with the Saints, he remains arguably the most successful kicker, if not player in New Orleans Saints History.
 Other than his injury, his rookie season was uneventful.
 But in 1983, he began to turn heads.
 His 41-yarder against Chicago gave the Saints their first ever overtime win.
 Against Philadelphia, he hit 2.
 One from 52 and the OT game winner in that one also from 50.